Local terms for the categorical trace: Functoriality of true local terms

 The proof of the following result will be given in \rs{contracting}.

-\begin{Thm} Assume that a correspondence $c:C\to X\times X$ is contracting near $Z\subset X$.
-Then the true local term maps commute with $*$-restriction with respect to the embedding $i:Z\hra X$.
-In other words, in the notation of \re{restr}(c) and \re{contracting}(c), the following diagram commutes up to a canonical homotopy:
+\begin{Thm} Assume that a correspondence $c:C\to X\times X$ is contracting near $Z\subseteq X$.
+Then the true local terms map commute with $*$-restriction with respect to the embedding $i:Z\hra X$.
+In other words, in the notation of Sections~\re{restr}(c) and \re{contracting}(c), the following diagram commutes up to a canonical homotopy:

 \end{Thm}